cSploit/cSploit.github.io/_posts/2016-03-25-got-new-toys.md

 I really have to meet this guy to thank him !

-this notebook it's great and has nothing to do with my old T60, I can have 2 windows of my IDE with chromium and telegram and no slowdown!
+This notebook it's great and has nothing to do with my old T60, I can have 2 windows of my IDE with chromium and telegram and no slowdown!

 I'm going to purchase RAM and an SSD to work even better,